opencoweb/coweb/docs/python/extensions.rst

       :return: Dictionary with name/value pairs specific to this manager and its corresponding bot wrapper implementation
       :rtype: dict

-   .. method:: start_services(self)
+   .. method:: get_manager_id(self)

-      The coweb server calls this method when the session is ready to support service requests and responses.
-The manager can initialize itself here.
+      The coweb server calls this method to get the unique identifier of this manager.
+The identifier is used to locate the appropriate :class:`coweb.bot.wrapper.BaseBotWrapper` implementation that can communicate with this manager.
+Currently, the ID is the name of the package under :mod:`coweb.bot.wrapper` containing the bot wrapper implementation.

-      :rtype: None
+      :rtype: str

    .. method:: end_services(self)

       The coweb server calls this method when the session has terminated, after invoking :meth:`coweb.service.launcher.ServiceLauncherBase.stop_all_services`.
 The manager should cleanup gracefully here.

       :rtype: None

-   .. method:: send_message(self, msg, impl)
+   .. method:: on_shutdown_request(self, serviceName)

-      The coweb server calls this method when the manager should send a message it previously constructed to a bot.
-The manager should transmit the message using whatever transport it supports.
+      The coweb server calls this method when a session decides to shut down a service bot.
+The manager should return an object representing the message which the server will later ask it to send using :meth:`send_message`.

-      :param object msg: Arbitrary method object previously returned by one of the manager methods
-      :param object impl: Arbitrary object previously passed to :meth:`coweb.service.ServiceSessionBridge.auth_bot`
+      :param str serviceName: Name of the service
-      :rtype: None
+      :rtype: object

    .. method:: on_user_request(self, serviceName, username, token, eventData)